Creatorpravin/Learning/Networking/linux_commands.md

 * sudo vtysh - to check the version
 * watch -n 1 "command" - command automatically refresh
 * echo $? - used to get return value in shell if == 0 means success if == other than 0 means fail
+* nc -vz 192.168.1.180 40674 - To check particular port is open or not it send TCP packets
 # **File permission**
 * chown [OPTION]… [OWNER][:[GROUP]] FILE -  to change the group mode
+* df -h /boot - Check the system spaces

 # **Netplan**